pekkis/react-broilerplate-project/README.md

 - Webpack
 - Babel
+- Flow
 - React
 - Redux
 - React-Redux-Router
 - PostCSS
 - CSS modules
 - Testing with Mocha, Chai and Enzyme.
-- Universality and some other stuff are still in limbo.
+- Universality and some other stuff are still unresolved.

 Instructions
 -------------